LostRhapsody/blackgate/README.md

 - Rate Limiting - Configurable per-minute and per-hour rate limits for each route
 - Database schema migrations, mostly for developers on The Black Gate Project, useful for customized forks as well
 - Health Checks for endpoints
+- Customizable defaults for health check interval and rate limites
 - Dockerfile included for containerization to self-host

 ## Current WIP Feature